Jensen Huang: President and CEO (1993–present)

 Huang does not keep a fixed office; he roams Nvidia's headquarters and settles temporarily in conference rooms as needed.
 He prefers to maintain a relatively flat management structure, with around 60 direct reports as of November 2024, based upon his view that people reporting directly to him "should be at the top of their game" and "require the least amount of pampering".
 He does not wear a watch, because as he likes to say, "now is the most important time".

 Historically, Huang and Nvidia were well-known only among the gamers and computer graphics experts who were the original intended markets for Nvidia's graphics processing unit (GPU) products.
-In 2017, a Fortune profile article acknowledged: "If you haven’t heard of Nvidia, you can be forgiven."
+In 2017, a Fortune profile article acknowledged: "If you haven't heard of Nvidia, you can be forgiven."
 During the AI boom, Huang's net worth rose rapidly along with the value of Nvidia's stock, from in 2019 to in May 2024.
-During this same timeframe, Huang became more widely known.
+During the same timeframe, Huang became more widely known.
 In March 2024, Mark Zuckerberg wrote on Instagram with a picture of himself and Huang wearing each other's signature jacket: "He's like Taylor Swift, but for tech".